telerik/kendo-ui-core/docs-aspnet-core/how-to/setup-private-nuget-feed-azure.md

 ---
-title: How to setup Private NuGet feed for Azure
+title: Set Up Private NuGet Feed for Azure
-page_title: How to setup Private NuGet feed for Azure | Telerik UI for ASP.NET Core
+page_title: Set Up Private NuGet Feed for Azure | Telerik UI for ASP.NET Core
-description: "You can see here how you can setup the private NuGet feed in Azure to publish an ASP.NET Core application referencing Telerik UI for ASP.NET Core assembly."
+description: "Learn how to set up the private NuGet feed in Azure to publish an ASP.NET Core application that references the Telerik UI for ASP.NET Core assembly."
-slug: howto_setupprivatefeedazure
+slug: howto_setupprivatefeedazure_aspnetcore
-position: 1
 ---

-# How to setup Private NuGet feed for Azure
+# Set Up Private NuGet Feed for Azure

+Depending on your project, you might need to set up the private NuGet feed in Azure to publish an ASP.NET Core application that references the Telerik UI for ASP.NET Core assembly.

-The following instructions will enable you to do add a private NuGet feed when running MSBuild on a Build machine such as hosted by Azure.
+To achieve this behavior, follow the instructions which enable you to do add a private NuGet feed when running an MSBuild on a Build machine such as one hosted by Azure.

-1. Add NuGet.config to WebApp project in Visual Studio
+1. Add `NuGet.config` to the WebApp project in Visual Studio.

-2. Add new item NuGet.config to same directory as project.json and edit as below, setting your own username and password (in clear text) as needed to logon to the Telerik site:
+1. Add a new `NuGet.config` item to the same directory as the `project.json` file is located.

+1. Set your own username and password (in clear text) that are needed to log in to the Telerik site.
+The following example demonstrates how to do this.

         <?xml version="1.0" encoding="utf-8"?>
         <configuration>